 When you’re hungry, you’re tempted to start eating as soon as someone puts food in front of you.
-During the food tour, you’ll visit various places in Rome that each have their own specialty.
+During the food tour, you’ll visit various places in Rome that each has their own specialty.
 So always remember: There is more to come!

 Don’t drink too much during the tour